Lee Moak

-Donald Lee Moak (born April 20, 1957) is an expert in aviation safety, consultant, and the co-founder of Intrepid, a public affairs, advocacy, and business consulting firm located in Washington, D.C.
-He previously served as co-chair of The DOT Special Committee to Review FAA’s Aircraft Certification Process.
-Before joining Delta Air Lines and working his way up to a B-767 Delta Air Lines captain, Moak served as a Marine Corps and U.S. Navy Reserve fighter pilot, and as president of the Air Line Pilots Association, International (ALPA).
+Donald Lee Moak (born April 20, 1957) is an American political appointee, aviation safety expert, consultant, and co-founder of the Washington D.C. based consulting firm Intrepid (formerly Moak Group).
+He served on the Board of Governors of the United States Postal Service from 2020 to 2023.
+He previously served as co-chair of the Department of Transportation's Special Committee to Review FAA’s Aircraft Certification Process.
+Before joining Delta Air Lines and working his way up to captain a B-767, Moak served as a Marine Corps and U.S. Navy Reserve fighter pilot, and as president of the Air Line Pilots Association, International (ALPA).